awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.md

    `https://cognito-idp.us-east-1.amazonaws.com/<userpoolID>`\.

 1. Check the `token_use` claim\.
-   + If you are only accepting the access token in your web APIs, its value must be `access`\.
+   + If you are only accepting the access token in your web API operations, its value must be `access`\.
    + If you are only using the ID token, its value must be `id`\.
    + If you are using both ID and access tokens, the `token_use` claim must be either `id` or `access`\.